Q. How to choose a credit repair company?

 Q. How long does a dispute take?

 A. Consumer reporting companies must investigate any items in question -usually within 30-45 days– and when the investigation is complete, the consumer reporting company must give you the results in writing.
-You will typically receive your first set of results within 6-8 weeks.
-Each case varies however we will typically see the best results within 75-90 days.
+You will typically receive your first set of results within 45-60 days.

 Q. Is this legal?